acmuta/fronend-workshop-series-spr23/README.md

-# Learning Labs Summer Crash Course (Summer '20)
+# ACM UTA Frontend Workshop Series (Spring '23)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/) ![Creative Commons Attribution 4.0 International License logo](https://i.creativecommons.org/l/by/4.0/80x15.png)

 Hey there!
-This is a repository that contains all of the notes for ACM @ UCLA's Learning Labs Crash Course, which we held online during the summer of 2020.
-We developed this series to give developers with **zero prior web development experience** enough of a primer to make high-quality beautiful and interactive front-end applications.
+This is a repository that contains all of the notes from ACM @ ACM UTA's for our frontend workshop series.
+Original course content was developed by ACM UCLA.
+This series is designed to give developers with **zero prior web development experience** enough of a primer to make high-quality beautiful and interactive front-end applications.

 While these notes are a good starting point, simply reading through all of these notes is not nearly enough to become a pro web developer!
 We aimed to give enough of a foundational background and a primer into each relevant area; however, to make great web applications, developers need to **practice aggressively**.